raginpirate/sortr.ai/README.md

 # 🚗 sortr.ai 🚗
-The world's leading sorting solution.
+Submission by Daniel Wyckoff and Owen Linton for [TerribleHackXIII](https://devpost.com/software/sortr-ai "Submission Page") The world's leading sorting solution.
 Its uber but for sorting.
-| Drive for us at: http://sortrai.herokuapp.com/
+Drive for us at: http://sortrai.herokuapp.com/

 ## What does it do?
 Sortr.ai promises to deliver list sorting in O(1) time via our propriatary software.